-This report reviewed Department of Energy documents, which revealed the frequent and systematic use of human subjects as guinea pigs for radiation experiments sponsored by the Department's predecessor agencies.
-Some of these experiments were conducted in the 1940s and 1950s, and others were performed during the supposedly more enlightened 1960s and 1970s.
-The report describes in detail 31 experiments during which about 695 persons were exposed.

-In many of these experiments, individuals were exposed to radiation which provided little or no medical benefit to the subjects.
-The purpose of several of these experiments was actually to cause injury to the participants.
-Many others sought simply to measure the effects of radiation on humans.
-American citizens thus became nuclear calibration devices for experimenters run amok.
+A review of these documents reveals the frequent and systematic use of human subjects as guinea pigs for radiation experiments.
+Some of these experiments were conducted in the 1940's and 1950's, and others were performed during the supposedly more enlightened 1960's and 1970's.
+The report describes in detail 31 experiments during which about 695 persons were exposed to radiation which provided little or no medical benefit to the subjects.
+The report notes that it seems appropriate to urge the Department of Energy to make every practicable effort to Identify the persons who served as experimental subjects, to examine the long-term histories of subjects for an increased incidence of radiation-associated diseases, and to compensate these unfortunate victims for damages.